-Figure 31 shows a single OPA2652 implementing a sixth-order bandpass filter.
+Figure 3 shows a single OPA2652 implementing a sixthorder bandpass filter.
 This filter cascades two second-order Sallen-Key sections with transmission zeros, and a double real pole section.
 It has 0.3dB of ripple, -3dB frequencies of 450kHz and 11MHz, and -23dB frequencies of 315kHz and 16MHz.
 The 20.0 Ω resistor isolates the first OPA2652 output from capacitive loading.
-This configuration improves stability with minimal impact on the filter response.
-Figure 30 shows the nominal response simulated by SPICE.
+This improves stability with minimal impact on the filter response.
+Figure 4 shows the nominal response simulated by SPICE.

-Figure 30.
-Nominal Filter Response
+FIGURE 4.
+Nominal Filter Response.